What is the best area to stay in Seoul for tourists? When you look at the map you can easily get overwhelmed because of the city’s size.

 Luxury hotels in Gangnam

-Stay at the prestigious hotel located in the center of Gangnam and find yourself surrounded by an atmosphere of peace and serenity.
-Enjoy luxurious accommodations with modern amenities that allow you to take in stunning views of the Han River, tranquil Seolleung Park, or the historical Bongeunsa Temple.
+Stay at the prestigious hotel in the center of Gangnam and surround yourself with peace and serenity.
+Enjoy luxurious accommodations with modern amenities and stunning views of the Han River, tranquil Seolleung Park, or the historical Bongeunsa Temple.

-By staying here you will also be right next to the COEX Mall famous for its impressive library,and steps away from a subway stop.
+Staying here also puts you right next to the COEX Mall, famous for its impressive library and steps away from a subway stop.

-Unwind after a long day of sight seeing in a cozy, comfortable room.
-Take advantage of the hotel’s on-site fitness center, heated pool, and sauna for a truly relaxing experience.
+Unwind after a long day of sightseeing in a cozy, comfortable room.
+For a truly relaxing experience, take advantage of the hotel’s on-site fitness center, heated pool, and sauna.

 Mid-range hotels in Gangnam

-Located in the bustling business district, the 4-star L7 Gangnam Hotel offers luxurious accommodations with stunning panoramic views of the city.
-Enjoy direct access to Subway Line 2, allowing you to explore all that this vibrant metropolis has to offer.
+Located in the bustling business district, the 4-star L7 Gangnam Hotel offers luxurious accommodations with stunning panoramic city views.

 On the 10th floor of the hotel, enjoy a delightful Italian feast in the chic restaurant and bar.

-The interior design of the area is vibrant and cheerful, with convenience stores within easy reach.
-It’s also a pet-friendly area, so your beloved four-legged friends can join in on the fun too!
+The area’s interior design is vibrant and cheerful, and convenience stores are within easy reach.
+It’s also pet-friendly, so your beloved four-legged friends can join in on the fun, too!

 Budget-friendly hotels in Gangnam

-Located in the affluent Apgujeong district, this budget hotel offers guests a great opportunity to experience the unique vibrancy of Seoul’s dynamic culture.
+Located in the affluent Apgujeong district, this budget hotel offers guests an excellent opportunity to experience the unique vibrancy of Seoul’s dynamic culture.

-Comfortable and clean rooms coupled with convenient access to a wealth of local restaurants and stores make it an ideal destination for travelers on a budget.
+Comfortable, clean rooms and convenient access to a wealth of local restaurants and stores make it an ideal destination for budget travelers.

 Insadong – the historical area, perfect for short stays and first-time visits

-Pros: Insadong is at the heart of the city, close to all the main tourist attractions in town, including temples, traditional restaurants, and whatnot.
+Pros: Insadong is in the heart of the city, close to all the main tourist attractions, including temples, traditional restaurants, and more.

-It is the perfect area to stay in when you are visiting for 2 or 3 days, and also when you are visiting for the first time.
+It is the perfect area to stay in when visiting for two days for the first time.

-The area is packed with art galleries, and souvenir shops, but also restaurants in traditional houses, tea shops, and clothing stores.
+The area has art galleries, souvenir shops, and restaurants in traditional houses, tea shops, and clothing stores.

-Cons: The area can get a bit overwhelming and packed with tourists and locals alike, and just like Hongdae it might not be the perfect area to stay in when you want some peace and quiet.
+Cons: The area can get a bit overwhelming and packed with tourists and locals alike, and just like Hongdae, it might not be the perfect place to stay when you want some peace.

 Best hotels in Insadong